7 Steps to Starting a Company in Bali

 In this article, we’ll walk you through the key steps that will simplify the company registration process in Indonesia and help you avoid common mistakes.

-Step 1: Finding the Perfect Company Name
+Step 1: Finding the Right Company Name

 Under Indonesian law, a PT PMA company name must consist of three words in either English or Indonesian.
 Each word must contain at least three letters.